 - One of these is myokymia or involuntary spasms of the eyelid.
 Whilst not painful or damaging to your vision, these spasms can be rather aggravating.

 - Both eye strain and dry eye can also occur as a result of sleep deprivation.
-This can lead to symptoms such as light sensitivity, irritability, redness and blurry vision.[vi]

 - Lack of sleep is also known to cause sallow skin and puffy eyes, whilst more severe lack of sleep can lead to a lack of skin vitality, fine lines and dark circles under the lines.
 This is caused by an excessive amount of cortisol, a stress hormone that the body releases when it is lacking in sleep.
 Cortisol is known to break down skin collagen, which is the protein that keeps skin smooth and vitalised.